 Long before your child receives their classroom assignments and bus schedules, you are already trying to navigate how to mind your dollars and cents with back to school savings.
-Time Magazine reports that a family will spend over $600 on classroom materials, clothing, and electronics each year.
+USA Today reports that a family will spend over $600 for elementary school students on classroom materials, clothing, and electronics each year.
 The total cost will vary based on individual academic pursuits, as well as the number of children, but the aim is simple: get lower prices and spend less.
 We have some suggestions to help you save cents and keep your senses!

 Many guardians are surprised to learn that they can find the bulk of back to school savings under their roof.
 By conducting an in-home inventory, you can cut costs by re-using pencils, pens, folders, and more.
 You can even turn the inventory into a game for your kids by explaining which items they will hunt for (colored pencils, loose leaf paper, etc.) Then, decide how long they have to search for the chosen supplies, as well as what the reward for winning will be (greatest number of pencils found gets to pick the dinner entrée.)
 Set the timer and watch as the supplies pile up!
 This will be more engaging than poring over aisles of notebooks and planners.

 Another way to achieve back to school savings is by giving gently-used kids clothing new life.
 First, take inventory of your child's closet before buying them any new clothes.
 They may have items that still fit, and those that don’t can be repurposed.
 Growth spurts can make for dresses or pants that seem too short, but you are in luck!
 Turn your son’s jeans into a pair of shorts by cutting off the legs.If some of your daughter’s shirts have stains on them, host a tie-dying day.
 You can cover stains on rear pockets with an iron-on patch, and dresses that sit too high can be paired with leggings to be re-used as a tunic.
 If you don’t feel confident in your creativity, consult sites like Pinterest to springboard ideas.